sheamunion/snitching-on-sinatra/part2.md

 end
 ```

+:flashlight: **It's important to note (but it's easy to miss) that we've created
+two ruby source files, `todoolittle.rb` and `controllers/todos.rb`, but we
+haven't connected the two files together yet.**

 If you visited <a href="http://localhost:4567/todos" target="_blank">http://localhost:4567/todos</a>
 in your browser, you'd see Sinatra's 404 page.
-In part one, we only had one ruby
+In part one, *we only had one ruby
-source file, so when we ran it, it automatically loaded the routes defined in
+source file*.
+When we ran it, it automatically loaded the routes defined in
 that source file.
-We put our routes in a different file, though, so we'll have
-to load those routes.
+With our todoolittle app, though, we're declaring routes in
+a *different file* than the file we're using to run the application.
+That means
+we'll have to `require` our routes file!

 Since Sinatra is a ruby DSL, we can use ruby syntax to load Sinatra routes.
 Use
 `require` in your `todoolittle.rb` file to load the file that defines our routes.